nisegami/grand-order-reroller/README.md

 - Improved stability, since MEmu isn't doing anything extra.
 - Ability to change and edit the script without redoing the entire macro, this script can easily be updated to account for changes in the tutorial in the future.

+However, it is not perfect.
+This method of rerolling has two major issues:
+- It requires mouse focus, so it's diffult to do anything else on the same PC at the same time.
+I have a laptop that I'm not using right now, so that's what I use for this script.
+- Only one instance, as a consequence of the above problem.

 # Basic Instructions:
 - [Install Python](https://wiki.python.org/moin/BeginnersGuide/Download).
 This project uses Python3.
 - [Install PyAutoGUI](http://pyautogui.readthedocs.io/en/latest/install.html)